-You MUST use the boot with wedges.
+The boot protects your foot and will make you more comfortable.
 Keep the boot on all the time, including in bed at night.
 Always wear a sock in the boot.
-Please tell us if you are diabetic; you may need a special boot.
+Please inform us if you are diabetic; you may require a specialist boot.